 Due to worldwide indecision on climate and the ambiguous nature of assigning responsibility to mitigate it, predicting outcomes is all that experts can currently offer.

 Internal and external migration are already severely affecting nations across the world.
-The Syrian Refugee crisis began as drought, pushing those from farmlands into populated cities, which contributed to riots and conflict.
+The Syrian Refugee crisis began as a drought, pushing those from farmlands into populated cities, which contributed to riots and conflict.
 But only after being victims of violence and gunfire were these Syrian citizens considered refugees.

 At an American Security Project Event in Washington, D.C., the group’s CEO, Retired Marine Corp.
 Brigadier General Stephen Cheney, spoke about the urgent need to address migration and security as they relate to climate change.